sailerwrites/sailerwrites.github.io/_posts/2024-12-27-november-whirlwind-and-december-hopes-wreck.md

+---
+layout: post
-# November whirlwind and December hopes/wreck
+title: November whirlwind and December hopes/wreck
+subtitle:
+cover-img: /assets/img/dummy.jpg
+thumbnail-img: /assets/img/dummy.png
+share-img: /assets/img/dummy.jpg
+comments: false
+tags: [sabaw thoughts, stream of consciousness, thoughts]
+author: Sailer
+---

 *You have to love.
 You have to feel.
 It is the reason you are here on earth.
 You are here to risk your heart.
 You are here to be swallowed up.*
 *Andrea Kowch \- Reflections on Humanity, 2017\.*